A picturesque small rural town

 The most popular cafe is probably the Steyning Tea Rooms.
 Go there on a Wednesday afternoon and buy a scone and you will get a free tea or coffee.

-Pubs in the High Street serve food too.
+Pubs in the High Street all serve food.
 They all have lovely real fires in the winter.
 Do call in!

 There’s a supermarket, fishmonger and butchers – whilst the Sussex Produce Company stocks some excellent ready meals!
 You can shop for food seven days a week and until late in the evening.